-As of June 30, 2019, the total number of shares reserved under all equity plans was 11,045,846, and 2,781,281 shares were available for future issuance under such plans.
+As of September 30, 2019, the total number of shares reserved under all equity plans was 10,712,317, and 2,801,948 shares were available for future issuance under such plans.

-During the three and six months ended June 30, 2018, the Company granted 200,250 and 524,003 options, respectively, to employees to purchase shares of common stock that contain performance-based vesting criteria, primarily related to the achievement of certain clinical and regulatory development milestones related to product candidates and a commercial milestone.
+During the nine months ended September 30, 2018, the Company granted 524,003 options to employees to purchase shares of common stock that contain performance-based vesting criteria, primarily related to the achievement of certain clinical and regulatory development milestones related to product candidates and a commercial milestone.
 Recognition of stock-based compensation expense associated with these performance-based stock options commences when the performance condition is considered probable of achievement, using management's best estimates, which consider the inherent risk and uncertainty regarding the future outcomes of the milestones.

-During the six months ended June 30, 2019, the Company granted no options to employees to purchase shares of common stock that contain performance-based vesting criteria.
+During the three and nine months ended September 30, 2019, the Company granted no options to employees to purchase shares of common stock that contain performance-based vesting criteria.

-During the three months ended March 31, 2019, the achievement of one un-met commercial milestone that is the criteria for vesting of performance-based stock options was considered probable, and therefore \$14.2 million of stock-based compensation expense was recognized related to these awards for the three months ended March 31, 2019.
+During the three months ended March 31, 2019, the achievement of one unmet commercial milestone that is the criteria for vesting of performance-based stock options was considered probable, and therefore \$14.2 million of stock-based compensation expense was recognized related to these awards for the three months ended March 31, 2019.
 Stock options with this milestone were granted during the years ended December 31, 2018 and 2017.
 During the three months ended June 30, 2019, this commercial milestone was achieved.
 This milestone represents 20% and 33% of the performance-based option grants that were made during the years ended December 31, 2018 and 2017, respectively.
 During the three months ended June 30, 2019, the Company recognized stock-based compensation expense related to this milestone of \$2.1 million.
 During the six months ended June 30, 2019, the Company recognized stock-based compensation expense related to this milestone of \$16.3 million.